Ensemble

 Leonhard Waltersdorfer

-Instrumentation is designed with practical performance conditions in mind.
-Many works are based on a compact mallet-quartet setup (xylophone, vibraphone, two marimbas), requiring no more than one 5-octave and one 4⅓-octave marimba.
-Larger setups expand this framework only where musically necessary.
+Many works are based on a compact mallet quartet (xylophone, vibraphone, two marimbas) and require no more than one 5-octave and one 4⅓-octave marimba.
+Larger setups build on this framework and expand it where musically appropriate.

-Several ensemble works are available as double-sided editions, combining a reduced version and a Large Percussion Ensemble version within the same score.
-These versions may be performed independently or combined, allowing flexible adaptation to ensemble size, player level, and educational contexts.
-Optional parts are clearly marked, instruments are often shared between players, and ensemble size can be adjusted without compromising musical coherence.
+Several works are conceived as double-sided flip editions, combining a more compact version and a Large Percussion Ensemble version within a single score.
+Both versions may be performed independently or combined, allowing flexible adaptation to ensemble size and player level.

-Reduced versions are generally more demanding and aimed at advanced students and professional players, while Large Percussion Ensemble versions are conceived to be more accessible.
-This allows the same repertoire to function across a wide range of settings — from specialised ensembles to music-school groups.
+The more compact versions are generally more demanding, while the Large Percussion Ensemble versions are intentionally more accessible.
+This allows the same repertoire to be used in a wide range of contexts — from specialised ensembles to music schools.